VTimofeenko/conventional-commit-helper/README.md

-Generate [conventional commits][1] message from a CLI
+Generate [conventional commits][1] subject from a CLI.

 # Features

 * Commit types (feat/fix/etc.) suggestion
 * Commit scope suggestion:
     * From git history
-    * From config
+    * From configuration file
-    * Compare staged files to ones that changed in the past in the same scope
+    * If the staged files look like they match a scope from history — that scope will be suggested
 * Per-repo configuration of scopes/types
 * Composable with other tools ([examples](./docs/SAMPLE.md))